This post may contain affiliate links. Please read our full Disclosure Policy.

-I hope that these tips have motivated you to enjoy decorating for the winter season and not feel the pressure to skip straight to Spring.
+I hope these tips have motivated you to enjoy decorating for the winter season and not feel pressured to skip straight to Spring.
 Embracing the slow-paced, restful season of winter will help you be more prepared for spring!
 Make sure you also download my free ebook and guide on Simple Living.

 Frequently Asked Questions

 Winter is different for everyone, depending on where they live.
-The seasons tend to naturally dictate when we should begin to decorate for winter.
-Studies show that only a small percentage of people put up their decorations before American Thanksgiving.
+The seasons tend to dictate when we should begin to decorate for winter naturally.
+Studies show that only a small percentage of people decorate before American Thanksgiving.
 Most people wait until the last week in November to begin adding touches of winter and holiday decor.

-January is the perfect time of the year to put out minimal decor to your home.
+January is the perfect time to put out minimal decor in your home.
 Use natural elements, along with white, cozy decorations, like throw blankets and pillows.
-Clean minimalist decor is perfect this time of the year.
+Clean, minimalist decor is perfect this time of the year.
 You can even try replacing decorations with functional items that you use in your home for a simpler look during the month of January.

-A question I am often asked is how to make your home cozier in the winter.
-Cozy home decorations include items like candles, fairy lights, soft wool blankets and throw pillows.
-Try placing sheepskin rugs in your home and adding warmer tones and colors throughout.
-Layer bedding and linens for a cozier look too.
+I am often asked how to make your home cozier in the winter.
+Cozy home decorations include items like candles, fairy lights, soft wool blankets, and throw pillows.
+Try placing sheepskin rugs in your home and adding warm tones and colors.
+Layer bedding and linens for a cozier look, too.